ts1678/simple-python-rsa/README.md

 # simple-python-rsa
-Simply RSA implementation in python.
+Simple RSA implementation in python.
 Probably not secure.